argoflow/argoflow-aws/README.md

 You may add any additional placeholder/value pairs you want.
 The naming convention `<<__...__>> ` has no functional purpose other than to aid readability and minimise the risk of a "find-and-replace" being performed on a value that was not meant as a placeholder.

+## The "setup_credentials.sh" script

+Finally, if you wish you can use the "setup_credentials.sh" script to generate [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets) that will be used for access to "admin" applications, such as the ArgoCD dashboard, Grafana, Dex, Keycloak etc. This script will generate various random credentials and create a "sealed" representation that is safe to declare in your Git repository.

+The script can be run with:

+`./setup_credentials.sh --email test@test.com --username youruser --firstname Yourname --lastname Yoursurname --password yourpassword`

+You may leave out any of the input paramaters.
+In that case, a default value (or generated value in the case of passwords) will be used.

 ## Deployment steps